ophub/amlogic-s9xxx-openwrt/README.md

 This OpenWrt firmware is packaged using ***`Flippy's`*** [Amlogic S9xxx Kernel for OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/armbian), and the [Installation and Updaue scripts](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/install-program), etc. Special thanks The maker Flippy.
 A good life online starts with you.

-Welcome to use `forks` for personalized openwrt configuration.
+Welcome to use `forks` for personalized OpenWrt firmware configuration.
 If you like it, Please click the `stars`.

 ## OpenWrt Firmware instructions